Preprocessors

 In scripts, you need to export an additional preprocessor

-Here are examples of a preprocessor function in TypeScript and Python:
+Here are some templates for scripts with preprocessors in TypeScript and Python:

 - TypeScript